Nukesor/comfy-table/README.md

 If you're looking for more information, take a look at the [tests folder](https://github.com/Nukesor/comfy-table/tree/main/tests).
 There are tests for almost every feature including a visual view for each resulting table.

-## Contribution Guidelines
+## Contributions

-Comfy-table is supposed to be minimalistic.
+Comfy-table's main focus is on being minimalistic and reliable.
 A fixed set of features that just work for "normal" use-cases:

 - Normal tables (columns, rows, one cell per column/row).